procitec/qt/qtwebengine/src/3rdparty/chromium/docs/sublime_ide.md

 perform [https://cs.chromium.org](https://cs.chromium.org) cross-reference
 searches in your editor.
 This gives you the call graph, overrides, references, declaration, and definition of most of the code.
-The results are as fresh as the search engine's index so uncomitted changes won't be reflected.
+The results are as fresh as the search engine's index so uncommitted changes won't be reflected.

 More information on Chromium X-Ref's functionality (including keyboard and mouse shortcuts) can be found on the [Chromium X-Refs